AdaCore/why3/doc/starting.rst

 Then, for all the goals that remain unchanged, the previous proofs are shown again.
 For the parts that changed, the previous proofs attempts are shown but marked with “(:index:`obsolete`)” so that you know the results are not accurate.
-You can now retry to prove all what remains unproved using any of the provers.
+You can now retry to prove all the goals not yet proved using any prover.

 Replaying obsolete proofs
 ~~~~~~~~~~~~~~~~~~~~~~~~~